 Best High-Yield Checking Account: East Boston Savings Bank Premier Checking

 For the highest-earning checking account in Boston, head to East Boston Savings Bank (EBSB) to open a Premier Checking account.
-You’ll need at least $50 to open the account initially, but only $10 to start earning interest at a 0.10% APY.
+You’ll need at least $50 to open the account initially.
+Balances up to $25,000 earn an APY of 0.48%, whereas higher balances earn an APY of 0.10%.
 While this may not seem like a high rate, especially when compared to online banks, this is the best rate you’ll get from a bank with branches in the Boston area.
 Plus, this rate outperforms much bigger banks like Chase or Bank of America.